broadinstitute/warp/pipelines/skylab/smartseq2_multisample/README.md

 Full details about the Smart-seq2 pipeline can be read in the [Smart-seq2 Single Sample documentation](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/smartseq2_single_sample) in GitHub.

 The Multi Sample Smart-seq2 workflow can also be run in [Terra](https://app.terra.bio), a cloud-based analysis platform.
 The Terra [Smart-seq2 public workspace](https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA%20Smart-seq2%20Multi%20Sample%20Pipeline) contains the Smart-seq2 workflow, workflow configurations, required reference data and other inputs, and example testing data.

+*Want to use the Smart-seq2 Multi Sample pipeline for your publication?
+Check out the [Smart-seq2 Publication Methods](Smart-seq2.methods.md) to get started!*

 ## Inputs